Mosi Dorbayani' S Profile

 In 2005, he stepped down as the IFSI’s CEO in favor of his wife, to fully focus on WAALM, but continued his role as the IFSI’s President until 2008, when the firm stopped trading in Central Europe to focus more on ventures in the UK and North America.

 The World Academy of Arts, Literature and Media – WAALM became an independent, registered non-profit organization in England and Wales in 2008, with a mandate to support, develop, and promote the dramatic and fine arts, music, creative writing and poetry, as well as professional journalism and media productions.
 WAALM regularly identifies and rewards excellence, and benefits the public by means of artistic productions and awarding events through which, the public gets the opportunity to learn more about cross-cultural activities through media and events.
 In 2011 WAALM got nominated for a Noble Peace Prize for its role in promoting ‘cultural diplomacy’, encouraging the use of soft Power instead of hard power / war, and for its humanitarian and educational efforts to promote peace and understanding through its ‘School of Cultural Diplomacy (SCD)' and its ‘empowering conference’ series for less privileged countries including Africa.
-As a non-profit and secular organization, WAALM continue to stand for cultural diplomacy, and it promotes cross-cultural activities, conferences and humanitarian efforts.
+As a non-profit and secular organization, WAALM continue to stand for cultural diplomacy, and it promotes cross-cultural activities, conferences and humanitarian efforts from Canada.

 In 2016 Mosi established Orenda Enterprises Inc., an executive consulting company in Vancouver, British Columbia.
 It provides strategic management, leadership, HR, and business coaching and consultation services.
 It emphasizes on organizational strategies, talent / personnel development, operations enhancement, and business management publications.